These real life stories will give you an idea about what you might gain from volunteering with Camphill.

 Short term student placements are also offered (see ‘Do You Offer Study/Work Placements?’ section).

-Your community will send you guidance on how to apply for your visa.
+Once you have been accepted as a volunteer, the community will send you guidance on how to apply for your visa.
 At the end of the visa period you will have to return to your home country.
 Should you wish to stay for a further period in the same or a different UK community then you will need to make a new UK visa application from your home country.
 Such a further stay in the UK may or may not be granted.

 In some situations communities will be looking to recruit a volunteer of a particular gender.
 While all communities uphold the principles of non-discrimination this need arises at times to preserve the privacy and decency of residents who require close personal care.